oroinc/documentation/commerce/user_guide/pricing/pricelist/auto.rst

       | E      | Server  | no             | 5        | 30000      | **99** | item | USD      |
       +--------+---------+----------------+----------+------------+--------+------+----------+

-      To set to set the price (for one item in US dollars) to be 5 USD more than the target margin (custom property of the product), use the following expression:
+      To set the price (for one item in US dollars) to be 5 USD more than the target margin (custom property of the product category), use the following expression:

       .. code-block:: rst
            :linenos: